Matin-A/Calendar/README.md

     color off - disable color, in order to fix problems with some consoles

-A complete review is available of what each methods does in Persian language in "report.pdf" file.
+A complete report is available of what each methods does in Persian language in "report.pdf" file.